puppup420247-org/EdgeEnterprise/edgeenterprise/configure-edge-with-mdm.md

 ### To define the URI path for a recommended policy

-Use the URI path formula (*./Device/Vendor/MSFT/Policy/Config/\<ADMXIngestName>~Policy~\<ADMXNamespace>~\<ADMXCategory>/\<PolicyName>*) and the following steps to define the URI path:
+Use the URI path formula (*`./Device/Vendor/MSFT/Policy/Config/<ADMXIngestName>~Policy~<ADMXNamespace>~<ADMXCategory>/<PolicyName>`*) and the following steps to define the URI path:

 1. Open msedge.admx
-2. If the policy you want to configure isn't in a group, skip to step 4 and remove ~\<ADMXCategory> from the path.
+2. If the policy you want to configure isn't in a group, skip to step 4 and remove `~<ADMXCategory>` from the path.
 3. If the policy you want to configure is in a group:
-   - To look up the \<ADMXCategory>, search for the policy you want to set.
+   - To look up the `<ADMXCategory>`, search for the policy you want to set.
 When searching, append “_recommended” to the policy name.
-For example, RegisteredProtocolHandlers_recommended”.
+For example, "RegisteredProtocolHandlers_recommended”.
    - Copy the value of the *ref* attribute from the parentCategory element.
 For example, “ContentSettings _recommended” from \<parentCategory ref=" ContentSettings _recommended"/>.
-   - Replace \<ADMXCategory> with the *ref* attribute value to construct the URI path in the URI path formula.
+   - Replace `<ADMXCategory>` with the *ref* attribute value to construct the URI path in the URI path formula.

-4. The \<PolicyName> is the name of the policy with "_recommended" appended to it.
+4. The `<PolicyName>` is the name of the policy with "_recommended" appended to it.

 #### OMA-URI path examples